Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 - A composable function that displays a camera feed overlayed by a [SceneView](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/blob/main/toolkit/geoview-compose/src/main/java/com/arcgismaps/toolkit/geoviewcompose/SceneView.kt).
 - Detects physical horizontal surfaces in the camera feed, which a user can select by tapping on the screen.
 The tap location determines where the scene data is anchored on the detected surface.
 - Provides parameters specific to table top scenarios to configure the placement and visualization of scene data:
-    - `arcGISSceneAnchor` - a point in the `SceneView` to use as the anchor point of the scene data on the selected physical surface
+    - `arcGISSceneAnchor` - A point in the `SceneView` to use as the anchor point of the scene data on the selected physical surface
-    - `translationFactor` - determines how many meters the scene view translates as the device moves in the AR experience.
+    - `translationFactor` - Determines how many meters the scene view translates as the device moves.
+A useful formula for determining this value is `translation factor = virtual content width / desired physical content width`.
+The virtual content width is the real-world size of the scene content and the desired physical content width is the physical table top width.
+The virtual content width is determined by the clipping distance in meters around the camera.
+For example, in order to setup a table top scene where scene data should be displayed by up to 500 meter around the `arcGISSceneAnchor` and this data should be placed on a physical table that is 1 meter wide: `translation factor = 500 meter / 1 meter`.
-    - `clippingDistance` - the distance in meters that the ArcGIS Scene data will be clipped around the `arcGISSceneAnchor`.
+    - `clippingDistance` - The distance in meters that the ArcGIS Scene data will be clipped around the `arcGISSceneAnchor`.
 - Provides parameters to configure and interact with the `SceneView`, such specifying an `ArcGISScene`, graphics overlays, lighting etc.
 - A `TableTopSceneViewProxy` can be passed to the `TableTopSceneView` composable function to perform operations such as identify, setting a viewpoint etc.
 - A `TableTopSceneViewScope` provided as the receiver by the `TableTopSceneView`'s `content` lambda can be used to display a callout.